How To Get Japan Visa in the Philippines: A Complete Guide for First-Time Tourists

 - If there’s no marriage record at the PSA, submit a Certificate of Non-Record from the PSA along with your marriage certificate from the Local Civil Registrar.

-- Not required if you can submit your passport with used Japan visa.
+- Not required if you can submit your passport with a used Japan visa.

 f.
 Daily schedule in Japan.

-- Specific details of your entire trip in Japan, including the dates, activities, accommodations, and contact information (of the hotels and tours you’re joining).
+- Specific details of your entire trip to Japan, including the dates, activities, accommodations, and contact information (of the hotels and tours you’re joining).

 - Template and sample schedule of stay in Japan